Found us from search engine?

 “The homepage is your company’s face to the world.
 Increasingly, potential customers will look at your company’s online presence before doing business with you — regardless of whether they plan to close the actual sale online.” – Jakob Nielsen

-Homepage often serves as a starting point.
-From there, visitors are guided into other pages such as product, contact us, blog etc.
+The homepage often serves as a starting point.
+From there, visitors are guided into other pages such as product, contact us, blog, etc.

 The point is: Your homepage serves as the first impression and the first chance for you to grab their attention in that short 10 – 20 seconds window.